| |

 Sep.
 2007 Scripps Howard/Ohio U 20% 22% 40%

- There has been significant speculation about the circumstances surrounding the assassination of
+There has been significant speculation about the circumstances surrounding the

 agree with that statement or just somewhat agree?